Updated: Mar 25

 So I dug out my 0.05 super fine pen or as I like to call it my 'Ms Theron' and I got weird.
 Floating heads are just part of my life now.

-Join me next week when I play around with the sexist letter in the alphabet, textures and waves.
+Join me next week where I show you not one but two How-to's: brightly coloured flowers and space Calligraphy.
+I also play around with textures and waves, pop over it's all the fun of the fair.
 But if you can't wait, here is where it all began Week 1.